apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 As a CloudStack administrator, you can change the default system offering used for Virtual Routers.

 #.
-Create a new system offering
+Create a new system service offering

    For more information, see `“Creating a New System Offering”
    <service_offerings.html#creating-a-new-system-service-offering>`_.